 A. Purpose of the Policy

-The purpose of this document is to outline Disability Accommodation Policies which are specific to the School of Physical Therapy Master of Physical Therapy (MPT) program.
+The purpose of this document is to outline Disability Accommodation Policies which are specific to the School of Rehabilitation Science Master of Physical Therapy (MPT) program.

 This document aligns with and is a supplement to the University of Saskatchewan Academic Accommodation and Access for Students with Disabilities Policy.
 In addition, relevant legislation under the Saskatchewan Human Rights Code was considered in the development of this document.For the purposes of this policy, disabilities are those defined as such in the Saskatchewan Human Rights Code, and as such, ‘disability’ means: